Ofwat names six ‘worst performing’ water firms

 A quarter (2,053) were during the 2022 bathing season and 39% of sickness cases reported to SAS correlated with the alerts, the group said.

-“For some companies poor performance has become the norm.
+“For some companies, poor performance has become the norm.
 This cannot go on.
-We are requiring the worst performers, including Thames Water and Southern Water, to return around £120m to customers.
+We are requiring the worst performers, including Thames Water and Southern Water, to return around £120 million to customers.

 “Separate from today’s reports, we are taking enforcement action on wastewater treatment works compliance, well as consulting on licence changes that will help us drive through the transformation needed across the water industry.”